 Beyond base salary, Bristol electricians working for larger electrical contractors typically receive a range of allowances and benefits that can add £4,000 to £10,000 of effective annual value.

-• Travel and lodging allowances — JIB provides a nationwide travel and fares scheme.
-Bristol electricians working away from home on major projects (Bristol Hinkley Point C connections, offshore wind cable routes) may qualify for subsistence and lodging allowances of £40 to £80 per day.
+Travel and lodging allowances — JIB provides a nationwide travel and fares scheme.
+Bristol electricians working away from home on major projects (Bristol Hinkley Point C connections, offshore wind cable routes) may qualify for the JIB lodging allowance of £53.09 per night, and holiday retention of up to £17.46 per night (£122.22 per week), effective 5 January 2026.

 08 · Salary Guide